Geology have a new member of staff

 Pyrenees and Andorra field courses 2015

 Our next open course in "Outcrop Analogs for Fractured Carbonate Reservoirs" will be held in September in Tremp, Catalonia.
-We are also doing an open course on "Palaeozoic and Basement Analogs to be held in the Pyrenees of Andorra.
+We are also doing a new open course on "Palaeozoic and Basement Analogs" to be held in the Pyrenees of Andorra.
 Please see our training pages for more information.